Marc Wadsworth: Early life

 Wadsworth's father, George "Busha" Rowe, travelled to Britain from Jamaica in 1944 to serve as ground crew in the Royal Air Force (RAF) in World War II, first at RAF Hunmanby Moor training base, at Filey, North Yorkshire, as part of a contingent of 2,000 volunteers from the Caribbean.
-Rowe went back to Jamaica in 1946, returning to Britain as a barber on the SS Empire Windrush two years later to answer the call from Britain to help rebuild it after the devastation of war.
+Rowe went back to Jamaica in 1946 before returning to Britain as a barber on the SS Empire Windrush two years later.
 With four other Jamaicans who had also been passengers on the ship, Rowe, aged 24, went to Birmingham, where they got a place to live and factory jobs.
 Rowe told the Birmingham Gazette newspaper the city had a "colour bar" and was "unfriendly".

 Wadsworth's mother is Finnish.
 A hairdresser in Finland, at the age of 20, she immigrated to England to first work as an au pair for a Jewish dentist in the West Midlands city of Birmingham.

 Born in Birmingham, England, Wadsworth spent his first six years in a children's home at Hagley where his mother worked as a domestic helper, and was then in foster care at Balsall Heath, Birmingham, for a further year.
 He recalls being the only black student at Ottershaw School, a boys' boarding school in Surrey.
 Initially bullied, he took up amateur boxing at 13, inspired by Muhammad Ali, whose politics he would later describe as Black Pride and Black Power.

 Career

 Activism

 Wadsworth helped to secure Black Sections (caucuses) within the Labour Party, first tabled in 1983, to further the cause of greater African, Caribbean and Asian political representation.
 All four of Britain's first minority African, Caribbean and Asian members of parliament of modern times were members.

-He then founded the Anti-Racist Alliance (ARA) in 1991, to campaign for justice after the 1993 murder of Stephen Lawrence, introducing Lawrence's parents to South African Nobel Peace Prize winners Nelson Mandela and Archbishop Desmond Tutu.
+He then founded the Anti-Racist Alliance (ARA) in 1991, to campaign for justice following the 1993 murder of Stephen Lawrence, introducing Lawrence's parents to South African Nobel Peace Prize winners Nelson Mandela and Archbishop Desmond Tutu.
 The ARA succeeded in getting human rights lawyer Geoffrey Bindman to draft a bill to make racial harassment and racial violence specific criminal offences, which proposals became law years later.

 Wadsworth lost his position as ARA leader in 1994, following disputes with Socialist Action and Ken Livingstone.

 He resigned from the Labour Party in 2003 in protest against the Iraq War.
 He rejoined the party under the leadership of Jeremy Corbyn in May 2016.
 A month later, he accused Ruth Smeeth, who is Jewish and a sitting Labour MP, of collaborating with The Daily Telegraph.
 In April 2018, he was expelled from the party by its disciplinary panel, on the grounds of having brought the party into disrepute.